MadeshG/Class-67/Story.md

 The Itty Bitty Spider can't go up the drain because it was raining he kept trying but he couldnt do it until the rain has passed.
-Once the rain has passed he could finally climb up the drain and reach the top.Then Spider 2 did the same thing.
+Once the rain has passed he could finally climb up the drain and reach the top.Then Spider 2 did the same thing.They celebrated the achievment